Chelsea Houska Opens Up About Hearing Her Dad Talk About Her Past: ‘It’s Hard To Hear My Story’

 Chelsea Houska was introduced to fans on her Season 2 episode of 16 and Pregnant.
 On the episode, she learned she was pregnant with her daughter, Aubree, and her tumultuous relationship with her daughter’s father, Adam Lind, played out on the show.
 Now, OK!
 Magazine reports that Chelsea’s father, Randy Houska, recently shared a new episode of Losing Randy and, in the YouTube video, he talks about Chelsea’s relationship with Adam through his eyes.

 Fans who followed Chelsea on Teen Mom 2 already know about the relationship between Chelsea and Adam.
 However, in his video, Randy opened up and talked about times when Chelsea would call him crying.
-However, he didn’t focus just on the negative.
-Randy also talked about how Chelsea overcame her past and met and married Cole DeBoer, having her “happily ever after.”
+However, he didn’t only focus on the negative.
+Randy also talked about how Chelsea overcame her past, and met and married Cole DeBoer, having her “happily ever after.”

 Following Randy posting the video, Chelsea took to Twitter to comment on it and revealed that it is hard for her to listen to.